qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson5.md

 **Remember!** Press `q` to quit the pager and return to the tutor, happy reading!

-When you are hopefully back.
+When you hopefully make it back here, Type `n` or `next` and hit enter to continue.

+## Another way of getting help

+Often programs will have a special flag that prints out usage information or directly opens up a `man` page for you.
+This flag is typically a variation of `-h, --help` or `-?`.

+Occasionally, they are also available as a sub-command that can be used like:
+`cli-tutor help`

 Type `n` or `next` and hit enter to continue.

 ## Great work!